 Now, this code will send the email from your VBA outlook mail.
 Use the below VBA code to send emails from your outlook.

-To use the below code you must set the object reference to “MICROSOFT OUTLOOK 14.0 OBJECT LIBRARY” under object library of Excel VBA
+To use the below code, you must set the object reference to “MICROSOFT OUTLOOK 14.0 OBJECT LIBRARY” under the object library of Excel VBA.

-By setting the reference to the object library is called early binding.
-The reason why we need to set the reference to object library because without setting the object library as “MICROSOFT OUTLOOK 14.0 OBJECT LIBRARY” We cannot access the IntelliSense list of VBA properties and methods.
+By setting the reference to the object, the library is called early binding.
+The reason why we need to set the reference to object library because without setting the object library as “MICROSOFT OUTLOOK 14.0 OBJECT LIBRARY,” We cannot access the IntelliSense list of VBA properties and methods.
 This makes the writing of code difficult because you need to be sure of what you are writing in terms of technique and spellings.

 Sub Send_Emails() 'This code is early binding i.e in Tools > Reference >You have check "MICROSOFT OUTLOOK 14.0 OBJECT LIBRARY" Dim OutlookApp As Outlook.Application Dim OutlookMail As Outlook.MailItem Set OutlookApp = New Outlook.Application Set OutlookMail = OutlookApp.CreateItem(olMailItem) With OutlookMail .BodyFormat = olFormatHTML .Display .HTMLBody = "Dear ABC" & "<br>" & "<br>" & "Please find the attached file" & .HTMLBody 'last .HTMLBody includes signature from the outlook. ''<br> includes line breaks b/w two lines .To = "firstname.lastname@example.org" .CC = "email@example.com" .BCC = "firstname.lastname@example.org;email@example.com" .Subject = "Test mail" .Attachments = ThisWorkbook .Send End With End Sub

 This has been a guide to VBA Outlook.
 Here we learn how to send emails from Outlook using VBA codes along with examples and a downloadable template.
 Below are some useful excel articles related to VBA –